 Salt Lake City Skyline | Jay Dash

 Utah's location at the crossroads of the western United States means travelers enjoy easy access to The Greatest Snow on Earth®, The Mighty Five® national parks and everything in between.
 Utah's landscape is varied, ranging from high-desert plateaus to alpine meadows and snow-covered peaks to bird-filled wetlands.
 Across all the varied terrain you'll find different national parks and monuments, state parks and cultural and historic activities, not to mention non-stop outdoor recreation.
-Without a several week road trip it's hard to experience it all, so pick a region and itinerary to start with, then come back again and again. visitutah.com/travel-info
+Without a several-week road trip, it's hard to experience it all, so pick a region and itinerary to start with, then come back again and again. visitutah.com/travel-info and visitutah.com/prepare

 TRAVELING TO UTAH

-Utah is accessible to the world via Salt Lake City International Airport (SLC).
+Utah is accessible to the world via the brand new Salt Lake City International Airport (SLC).
 Starting in Salt Lake City is the best place to begin your trip if you want to understand Utah's culture, history and local flavors - and see the towering mountains overlooking the city.
-Travelers can also fly into Las Vegas' McCarran International Airport for slightly closer access to Southern Utah sites, including a 2.5-hour drive from Zion National Park, St. George and Kanab.
+Travelers can also fly into Las Vegas' McCarran International Airport for slightly closer access to Southern Utah sites, including a 2.5-hour drive to Zion National Park, St. George and Kanab.

 TRAVELING AROUND UTAH

-The best way to explore the state is to rent a car, though there are private shuttle and group tour options.
+The best way to explore the state is to rent a car, though there are private shuttle and group tour options as well.
 In the Wasatch Front urban corridor of Northern Utah there is great public transportation, including TRAX light rail, FrontRunner commuter rail and the UTA bus system.

 It takes time to travel between major locations.
-Take advantage of the many scenic byways to enjoy the local scenery, small towns and off the beaten track attractions.
+Take advantage of the many scenic byways to enjoy the local scenery, small towns and off-the-beaten track attractions.
 See page 50 for some of Utah's best scenic routes.

 TRAVEL REGIONS

 NORTHERN UTAH

-$Where \ mountains \ meet \ metros$
+Where mountains meet metros

 Recommended regional trip length:

 2 days for Salt Lake City.
-Add an additional day for each of the following stops: Park City, Antelope Island State Park, Golden Spike National Historic Park, Bear Lake and Timpanogos National Monument.
-To extend your stay to Vernal and the Dinosaur National Monument area, add another 2 days.
+Add an additional day for each of the following stops: Park City, Antelope Island State Park, Golden Spike National Historic Park, Bear Lake, Evermore Park and Provo Canyon.
+To extend your visit to Vernal and the Dinosaur National Monument area, add another 2 days.
 Top base camps: